 Dental care and surgery

-At Espinar Equine, I take dental problems very seriously and I have developed extensive experience on routine as well as clinical cases.
-I have been trained in many advanced dental and sinus surgical procedures.
+At Espinar Equine, I take dental problems very seriously and have developed extensive experience on routine as well as clinical cases.
+I’ve been trained in many advanced dental and sinus surgical procedures.

-I can perform routine rasping, wolf tooth removal, cheek tooth extractions, and also help to manage diastema and periodontal disease.
+As well as performing routine rasping, wolf tooth removal and cheek tooth extractions, I can help with managing diastema and periodontal disease.

 I also understand the high level of specialisation of advanced procedures where referral would be appropriate, such as Endodontics (root canal), cavity restorations (fillings) and Maxillofacial surgery.

 I have a wide range of experience handling and performing dental procedures on many horses from miniature shetlands to shires, and believe that by treating them in a calm, kind manner, their veterinary dental check-ups should be a pleasant experience.